ronaldoussoren/pyobjc/docs/api/module-objc.rst

    .. note::

-      Constructing new protocols is supported on a subset of Mac OS X platforms:
+      Constructing new protocols is supported on a subset of macOS platforms:

       * All 32-bit programs

-      * 64-bit programs starting from Mac OS X 10.7, but only when PyObjC was build with the 10.7 SDK (or later)
+      * 64-bit programs starting from macOS 10.7, but only when PyObjC was build with the 10.7 SDK (or later)

    .. data:: __name__